Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 #### GPL Licenses - What They Are and What to Expect [Theory]

-Linux, U-Boot and other tools used in this router are licensed with the
+Linux, U-Boot and other tools used in this router are licensed under the
 **[General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License)**.
 This license mandates that the source code for any binaries built with GPL'd projects must be made available to anyone who wants it.